tomassedovic/etherpad-lite-client-js/README.markdown

 Etherpad Lite API
 =================

-Supports all the API calls described in the (Etherpad Lite API page)[1]
+Supports all the API calls described in the [Etherpad Lite API page][1].

 Setup